Happy emotions

 Start Right Away

-Why wait and put it off until tomorrow or next week?
+Why wait until tomorrow or next week to start journaling?
 Start journaling today!

 Write down your thoughts and feelings each day, if possible.